-Treatment for fatty tumors in dogs may involve surgery, infiltration with calcium chloride, holistic therapies, and a change in diet, such as feeding pet food specifically formulated for weight loss.
+Treatment for fatty skin tumors in dogs may involve surgery, infiltration with calcium chloride, holistic/natural therapies, and a change in diet, such as feeding pet food specifically formulated for weight loss.
 Treatment for infiltrative fatty tumors requires surgery and radiation.

 Giving your dog Omega 3 fatty acids and liver support supplements can help eliminate toxic waste from your dog's body that may be contributing to the growth of fatty tumors.
 Supplements can also help increase your dog's blood flow, which prevents stagnation that leads to fat cell accumulation.